 - performance: Unlike shared hosting, a VPS SSD can have more resources allocated, which can lead to better performance of hosted websites;

 - permissiveness: In general, VPS can be of two types: administered or unmanaged; for those who want complete control over the server, one can opt for the second option, where the hosting company offers the administrator root access to the server;

 - customization: By opting for an unmanaged VPS, you will be able to configure its features in any way you want (within the limits of compatibility with the server);

 - security: With several levels of protection built-in, a VPS system is a safe choice.
 Virtual private servers can have a dedicated IP address and unique passwords per user and the ability to control access to content and online resources;

 - scalability: VPS hosting is easily scalable.
 You can start the virtual environment with a minimal amount of resources, and as needs change, the amount of resources gradually increases.
 You don’t pay for the resources you don’t need and you can easily upgrade to a higher VPS;

 - reseller benefits: You can create multiple cPanel accounts, if applicable, through the WHM platform;

 - support: You benefit from technical support as with shared hosting.
 VPS SSD hosting benefits from e-mail, online chat or telephone support.
-When you buy VPS, choose a hosting service that offers 24/7/365 assistance to get help when you need it;
+When you buy Linux VPS, choose a hosting service that offers 24/7/365 assistance to get help when you need it;

 Thus, VPS SSD becomes a viable option if your project is growing and you need a scalable solution if your needs exceed the limits of the existing package.